- NURS FPX 4900 Assessment 1 Assessing the Problem: Leadership, Collaboration, Communication, Change Management, and Policy Considerations

 https://doi.org/10.1016/j.ekir.2021.10.021

 Timpel, P., Lang, C., Wens, J., Contel, J. C., & Schwarz, P. E. H. (2020).
-The manage care model – developing an evidence-based and expert-driven chronic care management model for patients with diabetes.
+The managed care model – developing an evidence-based and expert-driven chronic care management model for patients with diabetes.
 International Journal of Integrated Care, 20(2), 2.

 https://doi.org/10.5334/ijic.4646